lidlid/slate/source/index.html.md

 ## Requests
-All requests to the Sodyo Web API must be made via HTTPS.
+All requests to the Sodyo API must be made via HTTPS.
 It is best practice to include the Content-Type: application/json header in all requests.<br>

-The Sodyo Web API is completely RESTful and accepts GET, POST, PUT, and DELETE requests, depending on the resource.
+The Sodyo API is completely RESTful and accepts GET, POST, PUT, and DELETE requests, depending on the resource.

 ```shell
   curl -X POST "https://cms.sodyo.com/integration/rest/api/v1/content/"